Sydney Pickrem: 2020 Olympics

-2021 World Short Course Championships
+2021 FINA World Swimming Championships

-Pickrem brought home more hardware at the 2021 FINA World Swimming Championships (25 m).
-In the 200 m individual medley she trailed Kate Douglass and Yu Yiting after the first 100 m but used her stronger breaststroke to take the lead by the 150 m mark to take the gold medal.
+Pickrem brought home more hardware at the 2021 FINA World Swimming Championships (25m).
+In the 200m individual medley she trailed Kate Douglass and Yu Yiting after the first 100m but used her stronger breaststroke to take the lead by the 150m mark to take the gold medal.
 After the win, Pickrem said that "I knew I had to have my best back half, that's my strength.
 The times don't really matter with how my prep has been this season, it's just getting up and racing."
 She would add another gold after swimming the semi-final for Canadian women's 4x200 metre freestyle relay team, which won gold in the final.
 Pickrem also swam the breaststroke leg of the 4x100 metre medley relay, finishing in second place for her third medal of the competition.